 BIO

-Ben Yee-Paulson is an internationally-recognized composer.
+Dr. Ben Yee-Paulson is an internationally-recognized composer, and a passionate educator and pianist.
 A Boston native, his music seeks inspiration from a global array of musical and non-musical places to create a deeply personal experience.

-His music is premiered in venues like Carnegie Hall, Jordan Hall, La Schola Cantorum in Paris, the DiMenna Center, and the world opening of Microsoft’s flagship store in New York City.
+His music has been performed across the United States, United Kingdom, France, Belgium, Canada, Mexico, and Taiwan.
+His music is also premiered in venues like Carnegie Hall, Jordan Hall, La Schola Cantorum in Paris, the DiMenna Center, and the world opening of Microsoft’s flagship store in New York City.
 Nationally, Yee-Paulson’s music won the Costello Competition, both a Merit Award and “Emerging Composer” status from the Tribeca New Music Festival, and finalist position from the ASCAP Morton Gould Competition multiple times.
 Internationally, he received honorable mention in the Future Blend Competition, and was a semi-finalist in the Tampa Bay Symphony’s Competition.
-His music is played in countries in the North America, Europe, and Asia.
 He was a composer-in-residence at the Lake George Music Festival, the Choral Arts Initiative, the Zodiac Music Festival in France, and at DePaul University with Ensemble Del Niente.
 His music is played in academic institutions like Harvard University, the Curtis Institute, New England Conservatory, and Indiana University.
 He is represented by the Grammy-Award winning company PARMA Recordings.

 Photography by Alyssa Wang © 2021

-Yee-Paulson is a Doctor of Music candidate at IU, studying with Han Lash, Don Freund, Aaron Travers, and Claude Baker.
-He was faculty at Indiana University’s Composition Academy, and also works as the Concert Stage Manager of New England Conservatory.
+Yee-Paulson has a Doctor of Music degree at IU, and studied with Han Lash, Don Freund, Aaron Travers, and Claude Baker.
+He was faculty at Indiana University’s Composition Academy, and also works as a Concert Stage Manager of New England Conservatory.
 He also was an Adjunct Instructor in Music in General Studies and an Associate Instructor in Music Theory at IU.
-He has a Master of Music from NEC, and Bachelor of Music from New York University, where he studied with Michael Gandolfi, Kati Agócs, and Justin Dello Joio.
+He has a Master of Music from NEC, where he studied with Michael Gandolfi, Kati Agócs, and a Bachelor of Music from New York University, where he studied with Justin Dello Joio.